Foxcapades/renpy-color-picker/docs/color-picker-readme-project.txt

 ##  HOW TO CREDIT
 ##

-While creditting me is not required, it is appreciated.
+While crediting me is not required, it is appreciated.
 If you do choose to credit me, you may provide a link to my GitHub, Itch.IO page, or just call me Foxcapades.